-James Stewart Neill opened radio station 10AD on January 12, 1923.
-The station operated from the Neill home at 212 Waterloo Row, Fredericton.
-The power output of 10AD was 10 watts.
-The frequency was 250 meters.
+James Stewart Neill initiated the operation of radio station 10AD on the 12th of January, 1923.
+The broadcasting station functioned out of the Neill residence located at 212 Waterloo Row, Fredericton.
+The power output of 10AD was 10 watts and it broadcasted on a frequency of 250 meters.